Fretadao/f_service/README.md

   end
 end
 ```
 > Note that you're not limited to using services inside controllers.
-They're just PORO's (Play Old Ruby Objects) afterall, so you can use in controllers, models, etc (even other services!).
+They're just PORO's (Play Old Ruby Objects), so you can use in controllers, models, etc. (even other services!).

 ### Pattern matching
 The code above could be rewritten using the `#on` matcher too.
 It works similar to pattern matching: